Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Grand Place in Brussels

-In Ghent, a day pass for public transportation costs €7.50, which is great value for money.
-In Bruges, the only alternative to a day pass is a 10-journey ticket for €17, which I’m not sure you’d utilize because almost everything is within walking distance.
+In Ghent and Bruges, a day pass for public transportation costs €7.50, which is great value for money.
+That said, almost everything is within walking distance.

 In general, in the compact city centers of Ghent and Bruges you’ll mostly just walk.

 In Brussels, since you’ll need to cover a larger area, taking public transportation often means multiple tram/bus changes (you can find connections online or in an app).
-For us, that meant Bolt provided a better service with less hassle.
+For me, that meant Bolt provided a better service with less hassle.

-Weather
+Weather in Belgium

-When should you visit Belgium?
+When should you visit Belgium for the perfect trip?

 6. The best time to visit Belgium is not in the summer